tdmartin102/ajrdatabase/README.md

 [Latest info](http://wiki.github.com/tdmartin102/ajrdatabase/)

 > Feel free to help out!
-There's a long way to go...

 This code is a fork of ajrdatabase written primarily by Alex J. Raftis
 and published on SourceForge.
 The project there seems to be dead with no response